 The one downside of a cleansing oil?
 They can be tricky to travel with, potentially leading to sticky suitcases or makeup bags.
 But with this balm-to-oil cleanser, you can take your double cleansing routine on the go.
 Simply scoop out a small dollop of the balm and warm it between your dry hands to melt into an oil.

 Castor oil is the main ingredient in this balm.
-You may know the oil for helping with hair growth, but it can also fight wrinkles by deeply penetrating the skin and stimulate the production of collagen and elastin, two things your skin needs to look hydrated and youthful.
-High in ricinoleic acid, castor oil is also antibacterial and anti-inflammatory, meaning it can fight bacteria and help soothe inflamed skin from conditions such as dermatitis, rosacea, and psoriasis.
-Besides castor oil, the balm also packs in sweet almond, coffee seed, and coconut oil for extra nourishment.
+You may know the oil for helping with hair growth, but it can also fight wrinkles by deeply penetrating the skin and stimulating the production of collagen and elastin, two things your skin needs to look hydrated and youthful.
+High in ricinoleic acid, castor oil is also antibacterial and anti-inflammatory, which means it can fight bacteria and help soothe inflamed skin from conditions such as dermatitis, rosacea, and chronic psoriasis.
+Besides castor oil, the balm also packs in sweet almond oil, coffee seed oil, and coconut oil for extra nourishment.

 Best for Redness: Three Ships Clarify Tea Tree + MCT Cleansing Oil